Transportation in Colombia

 Long-distance bus transportation

 Long-distance buses are comfortable, so you don’t have to arrive at your destination completely dead tired.
 Many buses have toilets on board as well as wifi.
-During long trips, stops are made at restaurants so that passengers and the driver can eat something and use the restroom.
+During long journeys, stops are made at restaurants so passengers and the driver can eat something and use the restroom.

 Vendors on the bus

 It is normal for vendors to come on the bus to sell their stuff.
-This is allowed by the bus companies, which thereby support local business owners.
+This is allowed by the bus companies, which support local entrepreneurs by doing so.
 The “vendedor de fritos” sells candy, drinks and all kinds of homemade Colombian snacks.
 On longer routes, the buses also stop at stores where you can buy something to eat and drink, but you can also just bring your own food and drink.

 Tips for traveling by bus

-• It is normal that the bus can be checked by police.
+- It is normal that the bus may be checked by police.
 This is mainly done as a routine check near toll roads.
-Police then enter the bus to check IDs.
+Police then enter the bus to check identity documents.

-• In general, you can safely drive on main roads during the day, except in high-risk areas.
-Rather catch a bus during the day than at night.
+- In general, you can safely drive on main roads during the day, except in high-risk areas.
+Better catch a bus during the day than at night.
 For more information, see the Safety section .

 Bike

 In the country of Tour de France winner Bernal, there are many cycling enthusiasts and especially on weekends, people head out to go cycling in nature.
 Therefore, cycling is one of the most popular sports in Colombia.
-Even at thousands of feet high in the mountains, you may encounter cyclists on the unpaved roads.
+Even at thousands of meters high in the mountains, you can encounter cyclists on the unpaved roads.

 400km of bike paths